sschuste/node-red-contrib-nanodmx/README.md

 ## Description

 * Sends DMX data through the DMX4ALL NanoDMX device.
 * Adapted, simplified, hacked from the existing [node-dmx package](https://www.npmjs.com/package/dmx).
+If you want to do more with your moving heads, you should definitely take a look.
 * Requires the serialport nodejs library.
 Similarly, the serialport needs to be assigned, COM3, COM4, or /dev/ttyS0, etc.

 ## How it works